barksten/PGMidi/README.md

 It works on iPhones or iPads, but will only do something useful if the device is running iOS 4.2 or higher (CoreMidi is not available in earlier iOS versions).

-The latest version of the project supports ARC and non-ARC projects from the same source.
+The latest version of the project supports only ARC.

 What to look at